In this section

 Overridden metamethods:

-•__concat is a function that performs joining IpAddress to a string;
+•__concat is a function that joins IpAddress to a string;

 •__eq is a function that checks the equality of two IpAddress;